tim-pipi/tp/docs/DeveloperGuide.md

 ### Sorting by Multiple Fields

-**Current Implementation**: Currently, the application allows sorting of data by a single field at a time using commands such as `c/a` for sorting cycles in ascending order or `n/d` for sorting company names in descending order.
+**Current Implementation**: In the current version of our application, the application only allows sorting of internship applications by
+ONE field at a time using parameters such as `c/a` for sorting by cycles in ascending order or `n/d` for sorting by company names in descending order.

 **Planned Enhancement**: Enable sorting by multiple fields to enhance the flexibility of data organization.
 This improvement addresses the limitation of